 GeoSmart have undertaken an assessment of the risk of flooding from pluvial sources within the vicinity of the Site.
+The mapping shown above confirms pluvial flood depths in a 1 in 100 year storm event.

 According to the Environment Agency's Risk of Flooding from pluvial sources, the Site is at 'Very Low' Risk of pluvial flooding.
+According to the SFRA, the Site is located within a Critical Drainage Area (CDA) (Group3_001).
+It is not however located within a Local Flood Risk Zone (LFRZ) (URS Ltd, 2014).